Extreme Nomads’ Sports and Outdoors Guide to Bangkok

 Wakeboarding in Bangkok

 Thailand has seen an explosion of popularity in the world of wake over the past few years, and Bangkok is home to a hefty slice of the action.
-If you’re wondering which are the best cable parks in Asia, see our complete guide on the matter.
+In fact, Bangkok is actually home to some of the best cable parks in Asia.

 In addition to the world-class wakeboarding, Bangkok’s heart is also home to the Flow House 2.0, an “urban beach club” sporting a double FlowRider system imported right from San Francisco!
 This concept basically creates an everlasting artificial wave on which you can ride with either a bodyboard or a small finless surfboard.
 The place is also equipped with a plunge pool, a bar, a surf shop, a bike zone and of course, free wifi and lots of space to work or chill.